jonathantemplin/LinnMemorialLecture2017/index.md

 ## Dimensionality in Educational Testing

-- The dimensions of interest in educational testing are the scores of a test
+- The dimensions of interest in educational testing are represented by the scores of a test

 <img src="assets/img/CST-Report-levels031015.jpg" class="center" width ="65%">